lldb3/docker-traefik/README.md

 ### Directory structure

-* `appdata` - contains all info that is not suppose to be shared:
+* `data` - contains all info that is not suppose to be shared:
     - Custom configs with sensitive secrets
     - Databases
     - Etc